High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Introduction

 Recently, some novel implicit integration methods, namely the so-called composite sub-step algorithms, have attracted the attention of some researchers.
-A composite two-sub-step algorithm was developed by Bathe \cite{batheCompositeImplicit2005,batheConservingEnergy2007} to successfully solve the strongly nonlinear problems that the non-dissipative trapezoidal rule fails to solve.
+A composite two-sub-step algorithm was analyzed by Bathe \cite{batheCompositeImplicit2005} to successfully solve the strongly nonlinear problems that the non-dissipative trapezoidal rule fails to solve.
 The Bathe algorithm uses the composite two-sub-step technique.
 Firstly, the current integration interval $ t\in[t_n,~t_{n+1}] $ is split into two sub-intervals $ [t_n,~t_n+\gamma\dt] $ and $ [t_n+\gamma\dt,~t_{n+1}] $, where $ \gamma $ denotes the splitting ratio of sub-step size.
-Then, the non-dissipative trapezoidal rule \cite{hughesFiniteElement2000} and the three-point backward difference formula are used in the first and second sub-steps, respectively.
-Finally, the resulting scheme achieves the L-stability, second-order accuracy, non-overshooting, and self-starting features.
+Then, the non-dissipative trapezoidal rule and the three-point backward difference formula are used in the first and second sub-steps, respectively.
+Finally, the resulting scheme achieves L-stability, second-order accuracy, non-overshooting, and self-starting features.
 The unique free-parameter $ \gamma $ adjusts numerical dissipation imposed in the low-frequency range.
-It has been shown in \cite{liEnhancedStudies2020,LiFurtherAssessment2021} that the Bathe algorithm \cite{batheCompositeImplicit2005,batheConservingEnergy2007} corresponds to the non-dissipative trapezoidal rule \cite{hughesFiniteElement2000} in either $ \gamma=0 $ or $ 1 $, while the first-order backward Euler scheme is covered in $ \gamma=2 $.
+It has been shown in \cite{LiFurtherAssessment2021} that the Bathe algorithm \cite{batheCompositeImplicit2005} corresponds to the non-dissipative trapezoidal rule in either $ \gamma=0 $ or $ 1 $, while the first-order backward Euler scheme is covered in $ \gamma=2 $.
 These facts also explain the reason why $\gamma$ can adjust numerical dissipation in the low-frequency range.
-When the parameter $\gamma$ gets close to either $ 0 $ or $ 1 $, the numerical behavior of the Bathe algorithm \cite{batheCompositeImplicit2005,batheConservingEnergy2007} naturally tends to that of the non-dissipative trapezoidal rule, so controlling dissipation in the low-frequency range.
+When the parameter $\gamma$ gets close to either $ 0 $ or $ 1 $, the numerical behavior of the Bathe algorithm \cite{batheCompositeImplicit2005} naturally tends to that of the non-dissipative trapezoidal rule, so controlling dissipation in the low-frequency range.
+More importantly, the Bathe method \cite{batheCompositeImplicit2005,batheConservingEnergy2007} corresponds essentially to the two-stage diagonally implicit Runge-Kutta (RK) method proposed by Bank et al.~\cite{bankTransientSimulation1985}.
+Hence, the composite sub-step methods, featuring consistent displacement and velocity updating formulas, essentially form part of the RK family.
+Over the past decades, some composite sub-step implicit methods developed in computational mechanics have predominantly belonged to the implicit RK schemes and are briefly viewed as follows.